gdkrmr/Cautionary-Remarks-on-the-Planetary-Boundary-Visualization-Supplementary-Materials/README.md

 This repository contains the code to reproduce the analysis and all figures of [not published yet].

-Mahecha, M. D.  and Kraemer, G.: Cautionary Remarks on the Planetary Boundary Visualization.
-2023.
+Mahecha, M. D., Kraemer, G., Cremeri, F.: "Cautionary Remarks on the Planetary Boundary Visualization" prepared for the journal Earth System Dynamics in 2024.

 # License